Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Nova Scotia has more lighthouses than any other province

-28. There are so many lighthouses all over the province – 185 to be exact – that I’d be hard pressed to pick the prettiest.
+28. One of the fun facts about Nova Scotia is that there are 185 lighthouses scattered all over the province.
+I’d be hard pressed to pick the prettiest.
 I sure loved the feeling of desolation though at the one at Cape d’Or.
 You can stay in the Lightkeeper’s Cottage – an experience I’d highly recommend.
 One of the most popular lighthouses to visit is the Cape Forchu Lighthouse near Yarmouth.

 Facts about Nova Scotia - you can stay in a lightkeeper's cottage at Cape D'Or